alfy32/budget/README.md

-This is the backend for my budget app.
+# Budget

-The front end can be found at https://github.com/alfy32/budget-ui
+This is my budget application started in early 2024.
+I plan to use it in place of Mint.com since it no longer exists.